Plant Profile • Full Sun, Part Sun

 Grow Cardinal Flower

-Great Blue Lobelia is a beautiful native flower that attracts both butterflies and hummingbirds to gardens.
+Great blue lobelia is a beautiful native flower that attracts both butterflies and hummingbirds to gardens.
 Its natural blue color is rare in gardens, so it stands apart from other plants.
 It’s exceptionally easy to plant from seed and will flower the same year it’s planted.
 Plant them in groups to help them shine.
 They are a beautiful addition to any Mid-Atlantic, Midwest, Northeast, or Southern garden.
 Happy planting!

 UPDATED —